bosswnx/bosswnx/README.md

 This is Nelson Boss.

-- 🏫 I'm a junior student at USTB (University of Sicence and Technology Beijing).
+- 🏫 I'm a junior student at USTB (University of Science and Technology Beijing).
 - 🌱 I’m currently interested in and learning operating system.
 - 🧑🏻‍💻 I'm an AFO OIer and ACMer.
 - 🥰 I love movies, books, games and musics.